polmoreno/DEVELOPMENT-AND-OPERATIONS/README.md

 the Red Team Lead must ensure that the ECG and TA fully and completely understand the ramifications of each action (to include future operational impacts).

-The level of depth and the impact can be as "painful " as an organization is willing to explore.
+The level of depth and the impact can be as "painful" as an organization is willing to explore.
 These impacts are typically performed against live production systems to have the highest level of fidelity but can be executed on test and development environments if they are representative.